Arthur542/qa-portfolio/README.md

-# QA Manual Testing Portfolio
+# QA Manual Testing Portfólio

 ## About This Project